hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeleasesrenew"></a>
 # **WriteLeasesRenew**
-> void WriteLeasesRenew (WriteLeasesRenewRequest writeLeasesRenewRequest)
+> void WriteLeasesRenew (WriteLeasesRenewRequest writeLeasesRenewRequest, TimeSpan? wrapTTL = null)

 Renews a lease, requesting to extend the lease.